bitfocus/companion-module-obs-studio/README.md

 ### v3.9.0

 - New
-  - Save responses from obs-websocket when using the Custom Command action to variables so the data can be used in Companion.
-This includes the new custom_command_type and custom_command_request variables which show the last Custom Command send to OBS, and the custom_command_response, which will show the response data from OBS, if applicable
+  - Added custom_command_response variable, which will show a JSON string of the response data from obs-websocket when using the Custom Command action so the data can be used in Companion
+  - Added custom_command_type and custom_command_request variables which show the last Custom Command sent from Companion to obs-websocket to help with data parsing
+  - Added custom vendor_event_name, vendor_event_type, and vendor_event_data variables to allow data processing from custom Vendor Event messages

 ### v3.8.0